 Aside from its use in behavioral and mental health, CBD is also becoming popular in other fields of medicine.
 It is believed to be effective in lowering blood pressure among healthy people and map help to heal liver damage brought about by heavy drinking.

-CBD is often confused with another variety of cannabinoids – tetrahydrocannabinol (THC).
-This is the one responsible for marijuana’s psychoactive effects.
+CBD is often confused with another variety of cannabinoids – in particular tetrahydrocannabinol (THC).
+This is understandable because, they both come from the cannabis plant (the same plant species that brings us marijuana).

 As CBD is non-psychoactive, consuming CBD oil will not give you the ‘high’ that recreational users of marijuana seek out…